Chatbox/QuickStart/README.md

 to display static data from within the element or dynamically display data from a javascript snippet.

 ### Events & Actions
+This is where your Instant App really comes to life!
+Here you can have action handlers for many possible triggers on many possible elements.
+As a basic action, make two panes in the Instant App, with just a button on the first pane.
+In the Events and Actions tab, click the button from the first pane.
+Choose a condition to set when the action will be triggered.
+For buttons, the available options are 'pane is valid', 'pane is invalid', or 'button is pressed regardless of validation'.
+There are more options when making actions for the other elements.

+To make the button go to the next pane, simply select the 'Activate and Show Pane' action.
+Then just drag and drop the second pane and your button will show the second pane.

+When selecting an Action, there are many available options.
+Most allow you to use the drag and drop functionality to fulfil the action.
+All require no knowledge of javascript, except JavaScript Snippet.
+This allows you to write your own javascript to include some extra logic in the other actions.
+Refer to the following documentation to aid in writing your own JavaScript Snippets: [Snippet Documentation](https://docs.chatbox.com/omce/instant-apps/instant-app-events/actions/javascript-snippets/#function-parameters)

 ## Handoff to User
 #### Every New Interaction Go to Agent